5 Types of Neighbors and How to Handle Them

 How to handle them: “The best you can do is learn to cope,” suggests Long Island novelist Saralee Rosenberg, author of Dear Neighbor, Drop Dead (HarperCollins, July 2008).

 Rosenberg, who did a lot of nonfiction research for the tale of a harried mother who often feels inferior to her wealthier neighbor, says it’s important to remember that “every family is dysfunctional to some degree, and that just because a lawn is beautifully maintained and a house is immaculate, doesn’t mean that trouble isn’t brewing.
 Not that you’d wish that on someone, but if you find yourself envious, it’s important to remember that you probably don’t know the whole story.”
+If you find yourself feeling less than, try to focus on the qualities of your home that make you happy.
+Remember the joy that your vegetable garden brings you.
+Revel in pride for knocking out a bathroom remodel all on your own.
+Focus on the bright side and you will be much happier for it.

-The Wacky Neighbor
+The Clueless Neighbor

 The Difficult Neighbor

-How to handle them: “The thing I do is keep a good rapport,” says Susan Nelson, a landscape designer in Tampa, Fla.
+How to handle them: “The thing I do is keep a good rapport,” says Susan Nelson, a landscape designer in Tampa, Florida.
 “I really feel that the small amount of physical contact goes a long way with neighbors.
 I notice who keeps to themselves and it comes off as being unfriendly.
 These days, there aren't many chances of making impressions with your neighbors, so a simple wave or hello can represent you well.”

 Rosenberg concurs, piling onto Smith’s plea for a little communication.
 “If you explain your problem in a reasonable, nice way, suddenly you’re no longer anonymous.
 Often we have an issue with a neighbor we don’t know, and so we hate their guts, and we don’t even know their name.”